Preliminary Observations

 Nationality

-Red Scare deportees were forcibly removed to at least twenty-seven different countries.
+Red Scare deportees were forcibly removed to at least thirty-one different countries.
 The vast majority of these were in Europe, though they also included Argentina, Canada, China, Cuba, and Mexico.
-Nearly 70% of all deportees (well over 500) were repatriated to Russia, followed by Italy (at least 61 deportees, or 8% of the total), Germany (at least 24, or 3.2%), England, and Sweden (at least 19 each, or 2.5%).
+Nearly 70% of all deportees (nearly 600) were repatriated to Russia, followed by Italy (at least 56 deportees, or 7% of the total), the United Kingdom (at least 30, or 3.6%), Germany (at least 20, or 3.4%), Yugoslavia (at least 19, or 2.3%), and Sweden (at least 18, or 2.2%).

 Political Affiliation

-Approximately 44% of deportees were members of the anarcho-syndicalist Union of Russian Workers of the United States and Canada.
-17% belonged to the syndicalist Industrial Workers of the World, and another 15% were anarchists affiliated with smaller, independent groups.
-Together, these comprised over three quarters of all deportees.
-Members of the newly-formed Communist Party of America comprised another 17%, followed by smaller numbers of deportees affiliated with the Socialist Party of America, the United Communist Party, the Communist Labor Party, the Socialist Labor Party, or no organization at all.
+Approximately 39% of deportees were members of the anarcho-syndicalist Union of Russian Workers of the United States and Canada.
+17% belonged to the syndicalist Industrial Workers of the World, and another 13.5% were anarchists affiliated with smaller, independent groups.
+Together, these comprised nearly 70% of all deportees.
+Members of the newly-formed Communist Party of America comprised another 25%, followed by a small number of deportees affiliated with the Socialist Party of America, the United Communist Party, the Communist Labor Party, the Socialist Labor Party, or no organization at all.

 Age

 The oldest known deportee, Adolph Gross, was a German-born bookseller and grandfather who was born in 1860 and came to the US with his family at age twelve, making him sixty-one years old at the time of his deportation in 1921.
 The youngest deportee, Timofey (Thomas) Pavlovich Bukhanov, was just seventeen years old when he was deported on the Buford, after having spent ten of those years in the US and attending American schools.
-The average deportee, however, was born between 1887 and 1890 and lived in the US for a decade prior to his or her expulsion.
+The average deportee, however, was born between 1888 and 1890, immigrated to the US around age twenty, and lived in the US for eleven years prior to his or her expulsion.

 Gender